wlsf82/el-genio/README.md

 After the app is started you should be able to access it locally at `http://localhost:5173/`.

-### Using Docker (server side only)
+### Using Docker (server-side only)

-For the server side, it's possible to use Docker.
+For the server-side, it's possible to use Docker.

 > In this case, Docker is required.